 - Power Is the computer actually plugged into a working electrical outlet?
 If plugged into a power strip, make sure it is actually working.
-Check the LED Power Indicators (see "LCD Panel Open Model B" on page 1 10) to see the computer's power status. - Connections Check all the cables to make sure that there are no loose connections anywhere. - Power Savings Make sure that the system is not in Hibernate or Sleep mode by pressing the keys configured in your Power Options (see "Configuring the Power Buttons" on page 3 9), the Fn + F12 key combination, or power button to wake-up the system. - Brightness Check the brightness of the screen by pressing the Fn + F8 and F9 keys to adjust the brightness (see Table 1 5, on page 1 17). - Display Choice Press Fn + F7 to make sure the system is not set to "external only" display. - Boot Drive Make sure there are no optical media and/or USB storage devices in any connected drive.
+Check the LED Power & Communication Indicators (see "LED Indicators" on page 1 9) to see the computer's power status. - Connections Check all the cables to make sure that there are no loose connections anywhere. - Power Savings Make sure that the system is not in Hibernate or Sleep mode by pressing the keys configured in your Power Options (see "Power-Saving States" on page 3 7), the Fn + F12 key combination, or power button to wake-up the system. - Brightness Check the brightness of the screen by pressing the Fn + F8 and F9 keys to adjust the brightness. - Display Choice Press Fn + F7 to make sure the system is not set to "external only" display. - Boot Drive Make sure there are no optical media and/or USB storage devices in any connected drive (this is a common cause of the message "Invalid system disk Replace the disk, and then press any key" / "Remove disks or other media.
+Press any key to restart").